luposdate3000/luposdate3000/documentation/installation/README-linux.md

     # the default settings use an precompiled-compiler from maven-repository such that this is not necessary

     apt install openjdk-16-jdk
+    # not every commit in that repository is compileable.
+If the HEAD-commit does not work try another commit or another branch
     git clone https://github.com/JetBrains/kotlin.git --depth=1
     cd kotlin
     echo "export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/" >> ~/.bashrc